eugnsp/cnn_hsi/README.md

 ## Results

 Hyperspectral data from [2] was used to test the network.
-The image below shows the classification result after the specified number of training steps.
+The image below shows the classification results after the specified number of training iterations.

 ![Classification](example/salinas/salinas_sm.png)